exploratoryprorammer/exploratoryprorammer/README.md

-Hey there! 👋 I'm [Your Name]
+## Hey there! 👋 I'm Rohan
-About Me
+## About Me
-I'm a passionate college student on a journey to explore the exciting world of coding, design, and innovation.
-Currently pursuing my degree in [Your Major] at [Your University], I'm deeply fascinated by the intersection of technology and creativity.
+## I'm a passionate college student on a journey to explore the exciting world of coding, design, and innovation.
+Currently pursuing my degree in Computer Science and Applied Mathematics at Iowa State University.
+I'm deeply fascinated by the intersection of technology and creativity.

 🚀 What I'm Up To
-📚 Studying hard to ace my classes
+- 📚 Studying hard to ace my classes
-💻 Working on cool side projects to hone my skills
+- 💻 Working on cool side projects to hone my skills
-🎨 Designing eye-catching interfaces and graphics
+- 🎨 Designing eye-catching interfaces and graphics
 📝 Writing tech blogs and sharing my learnings
 🌱 My Interests
 🧠 Artificial Intelligence